jmespath-community/python-jmespath/README.rst

 Installation
 ============

-You can install JMESPath from pypi with:
+You can install JMESPath Community from PyPI with:

 .. code:: bash

-    pip install jmespath
+    pip install jmespath-community

 API